parsaabadi/4ww3-project01/README.md

 ### Access

-* The website can be accessed through the address: https://anismt.github.io/4WW3Project1/
+* The website can be accessed through the secure address: https://yekyak.com
-* We hosted on github page
+* To Be able to use user functionality, access website with username : 'user' and password : 'pass'
 * Github repo can be cloned locally be executing the command below:

 ```